s-ball/CRBTree/Readme.md

 not be very reactive.

 ## Versioning
-This project uses a standard Major.Minor.Patch versioning pattern.
+This project uses a Major.Minor.Patch[.Sub] versioning pattern.
 Inside a major version, public API stability is expected (at least after 1.0.0 version will be published).